Introduction

 Generate fixed data:

-cargo run --release --bin keccakf_fixed_gen mkdir build mv precompiles/keccakf/src/keccakf_fixed.bin build
+cargo run --release --bin keccakf_fixed_gen mkdir -p build mv precompiles/keccakf/src/keccakf_fixed.bin build

 These commands generates the